Ecology Scholarships

 Indiana State University, Department of Ecology and Organismal Biology

-The Jack Munsee Scholarship in Ecology award from Indiana State ranges from $3000 - $5000 and is presented to a freshman majoring in Environmental or Ecological Studies.
-Financial need is a factor and applicants must submit an essay detailing how the scholarship will factor in the applicant's ecological career pursuit.
-The scholarship is renewable as long as the recipient maintains a 2.5 GPA, however to be considered for the scholarship applicants must have at least a 3.0 GPA.
+The Jack Munsee Scholarship in Ecology award from Indiana State ranges from $3000 – $5000 annually, and is presented to a freshman majoring in Biology, or Environmental or Ecological Studies.
+Financial need is a factor and applicants must submit an essay detailing how the scholarship will factor into their personal ecological career pursuits.
+The scholarship is renewable as long as the recipient maintains a 2.5 GPA – however, to be considered for the scholarship initially, applicants must have at least a 3.0 GPA.
 Applicants must submit a letter of recommendation from a department professor to be eligible for this award.

 Lamey-Wellehan Maine Difference Scholarship Program

-This is a non school-specific scholarship sponsored by Lamey-Wellehan Shoes and is available to either a Maine high school senior entering college in the fall or a Maine resident who has graduated from a Maine high school within the past four years who will be enrolled in college in the fall.
-Applicants must be enrolled in a program leading to a career in the ecology and economics of Maine.
-The amount of the award is $1,000 and is renewable.
+This is a non school-specific scholarship sponsored by Lamey-Wellehan Shoes and is available to Maine graduating high school seniors entering college the following fall-semester, and Maine residents who have graduated from Maine high schools within the past four years and will be enrolled in college in the fall.
+Applicants must be enrolled in programs leading to careers relating to the ecology and economics of Maine.
+The amount of each annual award is $1,000, and it is renewable for each of a college student’s four years of attendance.

 University of Maine, Ecology and Environmental Sciences

-Eligible applicants for the John F. Boyle Environmental Study Scholarship through the University of Maine must be outstanding juniors in the program who have at least a 2.3 GPA.
-Applicants must submit an essay and application.
-The College of Natural Sciences, Forestry, and Agriculture also awards hundreds of thousands of dollars in need and merit based scholarships.
+Eligible applicants for the John F. Boyle Environmental Study Scholarship are outstanding juniors enrolled in the University of Maine program, and carrying minimum GPA standards of 2.5.
+Applicants must each submit an essay and completed application.
+The College of Natural Sciences, Forestry, and Agriculture also awards scholarships which assist Ecology education based on need and academic merit.

 Colorado State University, Natural Resource Ecology Laboratory

-The following are scholarships for those graduate and undergraduate students affiliated with an NREL research project and are awarded through the CSU laboratory:
+The following are scholarships offered for graduate and undergraduate students affiliated with NREL research projects, and are awarded through the CSU Natural Resource Ecology Laboratory: